maytees/nextjs-starter-template/README.md

 the time just buidling auth, and simple ui, relating to auth... then theres a 1% chance I even get to the main functionality of the site, because I just get so sick of the auth flow.

-So, I've decided to create a template for myself, using my favorite
+So, I've decided to create a template for myself, using my favorite tools/libraries.
+These inlcude:

+- NextJS 14
+- Shadcn UI
+- Stripe
+- Resend
+- React Email
+- Prisma
+- Postgres DB (external ofc)

+You can use this if you'd like to, and contributions are welcome.

+Thanks!